Naga-Manohar-Y/Classifying_Chessmen/README.md

 ```

 ### 5. **Reproducibility**
-Reproducibility is ensured by using clear scripts (`train.py` and `chessmen_predict.py`), specifying dependencies in `Pipfile`, and documenting each step.
+- Reproducibility is ensured by using clear scripts (`train.py` and `chessmen_predict.py`), specifying dependencies in `Pipfile`, and documenting each step.
+- Application is containerized using Docker for consistency and scalability.

 ---